 There's also a daily Khajuraho-Jhansi Link train service, which covers the distance between Khajuraho and Jhansi in around five hours.
 Train 51821 leaves Jhansi daily at 7.10 a.m. and arrives in Khajuraho at midday.
 It's a local passenger train and can't be reserved in advance.

 The road from Jhansi to Khajuraho has improved.
 The drive now takes around four hours and costs 2,500 rupees for a taxi.
 The bus can be particularly arduous, so hiring a taxi is a better option.

 The temples are open from sunrise until just before sunset.

 Temple Entry Fees and Charges

-Foreigners are charged 250 rupees to enter the western group of temples.
+Foreigners are charged 500 rupees each to enter the western group of temples, while Indians pay 30 rupees.
 The other temples are free.
 Children younger than 15 years are also free.